llnl-hmc-clinic/Bilayer-Simulation-Pipeline/README.md

 - You can do simulations without doing the anlysis with our pipeline.
 - The files folder and Mara_Python3 folder holds the scripts that are necessary to simulations.
 You can make changes to them when you think fit.
 - The pipeline folder contains a version specifically for simulations on syrah supercomputing system of llnl.
+- If you have any question about our pipeline, please email meteorli527@gmail.com.